yusuforzibekov/Change-BG/README.md

-<p color="red">Download the existing file with using git bash command.
-And try to use it for your won purpose</p>
+Download the existing file with using git bash command.
+And try to use it for your won purpose